 It also says this about Lucifer:

-And the apostle Paul, in referring to Lucifer, warned against ordaining a new convert lest he “become conceited and fall under the same judgment as the Devil” (1 Timothy 3:6, NIV).
+And the apostle Paul, in referring to Lucifer, warned against ordaining a new convert lest he “lest being puffed up with pride he fall into the same condemnation as the devil” (1 Timothy 3:6, NKJV).

 And that briefly explains the origins of the great controversy.